SFDO-Community-Sprints/Membership-Essentials-App/README.md

     A foundational data structure that can be extended and modified

 * Use these questions to form a clear vision statement of 3-5 sentences (rough guideline).
 The team would like to provide nonprofits and consultants with a framework for benefits including memberships and sponsorships that is separate from opportunities for both technical and operational considerations.
-These include benefits that are not tied to a financial contribution as well as the ability expose benefits objects to all SF license types (community, platform, etc)
+These include benefits that are not tied to a financial contribution as well as the ability expose benefits objects to all SF license types (community, platform, etc).
+It also decouples purchasing a benefit from the benefit recipient(s).

 Having trouble?
 Salesforce.org staff and your fellow sprinters are here to help!
 Use one of your table's request signs and/or post in the Quip Chat to seek help, and we'll pop by.

 ### Requirements

 * Track retention, renewal and reacquire
+    * "Benefits" object can encompass membership as well as sponsorship.
+And provides a high-level overview of allocated benefits and usage of those benefits
 * automate labeling of membership opps as new, renewal, reacquire
+    * Could be a future project
 * Individual memberships
+    * Tracked w/ Membership RT Benefits object + contact benefit role junction object
 * Dual & Household memberships
+    * Supported using one Benefits object and a Contact Benefit Role object for each "member" or recipient
-* Multiple Contacts attached to a membership, not necessarily tied to a single Account
+* Multiple Contacts attached to a membership, not necessarily tied to a Account
+    * Supported via Contact benefit role; detached from Account
 * benefits/or Membership can be assigned to specific or additional contacts - relevant for Organizational membership that grants benefits to a specific number of members
+    * Supported because Benefits don't flow down to Contacts via Account; Affiliations could be leveraged to automate if desired
 * Memberships without payment, eg, gift memberships & subscriptions
+    * Benefit does not need to be linked to an Opportunity
 * Free memberships
+    * see above
 * Membership levels & products
+    * Retains current flexiblity to use either a membership picklist on Benefit (rather than Opportunity) or use various record types or Products to track this
 * Overlapping membership levels, especially re: discounted levels like Senior or Student
+    * This is a business process decision to be made by the organization; could assign additional Benefit Items based on org business process.
+Example: senior + student discount; can be assigned additional Benefits Item; Benefits object could have a senior/student level picklist or simply choose one over the other, could use discouting in Opportunity Products.
 * Personal Benefit/non-tax deductible amount
+    * Flexiblity to use either Opportunity or Opportunity Product for this
 * Multiple memberships per contact
+    * Supported!
 * acknowledgements & receipting
+    * Payment acknowledgement/receiting continutes to be handled on the opporutnity, if desired Benefits emails could be created or automated
 * automate renewal creation
+    * Optional based on business processes (could automate this in many ways internally); not part of the initial package
 * automate renewal reminders
+    * See above
 * tying benefits to specific events, eg, seats, ads
+    * Have flexiblity to connect
 * marking memberships as lapsed
+    * End date field on Benefits object
 * grace period
+    * Defined by business process/future requirement
 * multi-year memberships
+    * Defined by business process/future requirement
 * membership # associated with Contact(s)
+    * Optional business process, lives on Contact
 * membership card
+    * Optional businss process
 * suspending memberships
+    * Could suspend either at Benefits level or at Benefit Contact Role - could automate using Affiliation status for business
 * organizational memberships
+    * Supported
 * periodic/recurring payments for memberships
+    * Payments are separate from benefits
 * suspension of membership if recurring payment missed
+    * Optional; could be automated/future
 * Communities compatibility/automation
+    * Supports all licenses
-* differentiate between membership benefit entitlements and actual receipt
+* differentiate between membership benefit entitlements and actual receipt of benefits
+    * Optional "benefits use" object could be built or simply use picklist on benefit item
 * track if member declines benefits - relates to tax-deductibility as well
+    * Could be supported according to business processes
 * benefits over longer period of time, including over multiple events
+    * Supported

 ## Requirements to refine
-* Benefit/purchase rollovers
+* Benefit/purchase rollovers - yes, could be moved to another Benefits object
-  * status in benefit Assignment
+  * status in benefit Assignment - yes, could be picklist or additional object
 * Different benefits -> new vs. renewing
+    * business process decision
 * Membership records required for:
   * Communities
   * Org/Corporate memberships